ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/3-Understanding-LLaMA-models.md

 ## Results

-Since Llama2 and Llama 3 models need at least 4-bit quantization to fit within the available memory of some of the premium smartphones, the results presented here correspond to 4-bit groupwise post-training quantized models.
+Since Llama 2 and Llama 3 models need at least 4-bit quantization to fit within the available memory of some of the premium smartphones, the results presented here correspond to 4-bit groupwise post-training quantized models.

 ## Quantization